reab5555/Multiple-Sclerosis-MRI-Prediction/README.md

 ### Sample Distribution
 Each class contains 750 samples (MRI images), ensuring a balanced dataset for training and evaluation.

-## Cross-Validation
-To ensure robust evaluation and to prevent overfitting, we employed 6-fold cross-validation.
-This approach divides the dataset into six subsets, training the model on five subsets while using the sixth for validation (around 100-110 samples per validation set).

 ## Model Architecture
 We utilized the Vision Transformer (ViT) model, specifically `google/vit-base-patch16-384` from the Hugging Face library.
 The core architecture and pre-trained weights of the ViT model were retained, while the final classification layers were fine-tuned on our dataset.